Applying for a licence

 Apply for a licence from the police

-Contact the local explosives liaison officer.
-For the area where the site is located for advice and an application form.
-An example of the application form is available to view on the forms page.
+Contact your explosives licensing officer in the area where the site is located for advice and an application form.

 Apply for a licence from HSE, transfer an existing licence or change the name of the licensee